AccentureFed/18FRFQ-Response/README.md

 ## Conclusion
 Applying our expertise and proven understanding in applying Agile best practices allowed us to pull together a very interesting and engaging prototype in spite of a quick turn around and limited real world customer needs.
 You can find further details about this project including pictures, videos, and the source code here.

+## OUTSTANDING
+WIP discussion and how we managed bottlenecks devops